 When we boarded the vessel, though tired, I very astutely noticed, at the front of the run, an enormous dance floor; equipped with stage lights, a bar table, booth and an empty stand.
 I scanned the “room” for a chair and asked one of the old Thai teachers how long the ride was.

-“It about three hour” She said solemnly in her plastic chair, sat like a Don offering his half hearted condolences.
+“It about three hour” She said solemnly in her plastic chair, sat like a Don offering her half hearted condolences.

 I found my own picnic chair and sat at a table with one of the British teachers.
 When we got to moving, I headed toward the bathroom.
 As I approached the small shack, which basically amounted to a hole in the floor of the raft, I was met by a man.
 No. Let me say that again more respectfully.
 I was met by a Thai…legend; a corner store ghost, a pool hall prostitute, a back ally dentist giving back alley what-nots.
 I was met by the stuff that made this land not just a land of smiles, but a land of greatness and opportunity.
 It was then, at that movement, that this legend, and his little friend, blew open the door of the bathroom shack and sailed past me toward the floor.